Ziggeo/android-sdk-demo/README.md

 The fullscreen recorder is useful when you want your recorder to take entire screen.

-The embedded recordder is useful when you want your recorder to be part of your app.
+The embedded recorder is useful when you want your recorder to be part of your app.
 For example if you had an avatar in your app and you want it to be a quick video.

 **Create fullscreen Video Recorder**